 Do some basic research, including the journalist's name, beat, and past stories.
 Such details help the journalist connect with your story and makes it more likely your pitch will be accepted.

 The journalist-PR pro relationship isn't going anywhere any time soon.
 What we can do, though, is learn how to work together amicably.
 That means avoiding common PR mistakes that drive journalists bonkers.
-Avoiding these contretemps will help nurture good relationships and create the best PR opportunities for you and your brand.
+Avoiding these contretemps will help nurture good relationships and bolster your PR strategy to give you the best possible results.

 Handpicked Related Content